aerciyas/AngularJS-Node-tutorial-POC/README.md

 2) In the terminal, go to root directory of the project and run 'npm install'.
 This should create a package called node_modules in the root directory of the project.

-3) Again from the terminal, from the root direcotory, go to <root>/src/frontend.
-Run the command 'bower intall', this will create a package called bower_components in directory <root>/src/frontend.

-4) You will have to set up your own mysql database for the login functionality :( .
+3) You will have to set up your own mysql database for the login functionality :( .
 Otherwise all you will see will be the login page.
 When you set up your database, do the following below.

-  4.1) Find the file <root>/src/backend/userAuth.js
+  3.1) Find the file <root>/src/backend/userAuth.js

-  4.2) In there you will find default connection metadata for your own mysql database, something like as follows:
+  3.2) In there you will find default connection metadata for your own mysql database, something like as follows:

   __________________________________________________
   ... some javascript code ...

-  var connection = mysql.createConnection({
+  var db_config = {
       host: 'your host name',
       user: 'your user name',
       password: 'your password',
       database: 'your database name'
-  });
+  };

   ... some javascript code ...
    ___________________________________________________